System Design Space

 Community as growth infrastructure

-Svelte Society, meetups, and conferences created a stable loop for knowledge sharing and team onboarding.
+Svelte Society, meetups, and conferences create a stable knowledge-sharing loop and speed up team onboarding.

-For larger engineering teams, robust typing support became a baseline requirement rather than an optional feature.
+For enterprise teams, mature typing became a baseline stack requirement rather than a nice-to-have.

 People highlighted in the film